Ziverael/Ziverael/README.md

 ### Hi there 👋
-I'm a 3-rd year student of Applied Mathematisc and progarmmer.
+My name is Krzysztof Jankowski and I'm a 3-rd year student of Applied Mathematisc and progarmmer.
+I'm mostly working with statistics, machine learning and data analysis, however in my free time I'm working with website development and game development.

 ### Currently using technologies